GoogleCloudPlatform/cloud-code-vscode/2_featureTour.md

 Under the covers we leverage `Skaffold` - this means that as you edit we automatically re-build and re-package your code and deploy it to a cluster.

-The first step is to execute the `KubeCode: Deploy` command - this will build your containers, push them to the registry, apply cluster configs and then return you the IP address you can use to browse.
+The first step is to execute the `Cloud Code: Deploy` command - this will build your containers, push them to the registry, apply cluster configs and then return you the IP address you can use to browse.

 ![Deploy](images/packageAndDeploy.gif)